The module interface respects the standard defined in the DB API 2.0.

 The basic connection parameters are:

-Any other connection parameter supported by the client library/server can be passed either in the connection string or as keywords.
+Any other connection parameter supported by the client library/server can be passed either in the connection string or as a keyword.
 The PostgreSQL documentation contains the complete list of the supported parameters.
 Also note that the same parameters can be passed to the client library using environment variables.

-Using async=True an asynchronous connection will be created: see Asynchronous support to know about advantages and limitations.
+Truean asynchronous connection will be created: see Asynchronous support to know about advantages and limitations. async_ is a valid alias for the Python version where

 Changed in version 2.5: added the cursor_factory parameter.